I worked at poison control for 11 years; I heard a thing or two.

 Although that seemed like a good idea at the time, it wasn’t.
 Now and then someone gets lucky and forced vomiting brings up the sought-after item.
 But whereas the item itself probably wasn’t harmful to start with, the invasive maneuver was both traumatic and dangerous.

 The American Academy of Pediatrics issued a policy statement almost 15 years ago against forced vomiting.
 The Academy recommends parents call poison control (800-222-1222) instead.
-You can read more about proper management of ingestions and oral exposures right here.
+You can read more about proper management of accidental ingestions and oral exposures right here.

 Should I make him puke?
 (Or: Should I get some ipecac?)

 I feel like a terrible parent.

 You should feel like a terrible parent if you intentionally give your child something you know is harmful.
 Or if you know your child is in danger and do nothing.
 Otherwise, you should realize it’s a child’s job to explore her environment.
 You should forgive yourself for being human, and plan to do better in the future.

 I haven’t done anything yet.
 I didn’t know what to do.

 You can be ready for accidents if you plan ahead.
 Read up on managing accidental ingestions, eye exposures and skin exposures now.
 That way you’ll know what to do when something happens.
 If all else fails, remember this number: 800-222-1222.

 I tried to rinse her eyes/mouth, but she wouldn’t let me.

 Parenting is hard work, and sometimes it isn’t fun.
 If your child is in pain and you can’t manage irrigation at home, you’ll have to go to the emergency room.

 So what should I watch for?
 (After being told nothing is going to happen)